 Because anti-discrimination laws were originally enacted to prevent discrimination against minorities and groups that were historically disadvantaged and denied opportunities in the workplace, there has sometimes existed a perception that members of majority groups are not protected by the same laws.
-As a result, the term "reverse discrimination" originated to describe these kinds of cases where members of a majority group are claiming they were discriminated against in favor of minorities or historically disadvantaged groups.
+However, these laws generally prohibit all forms of discrimination based on protected characteristics, including those against members of a majority group (as established by the U.S. Supreme Court's 1976 McDonald vs. Santa Fe Trail Transport Co. decision).

-What is Reverse Discrimination?
+What Is Reverse Discrimination?

-Examples of reverse discrimination may include:
+Examples of "reverse discrimination" may include:

-- Hiring or promoting women solely on the basis of their gender over equally or more qualified males;
+- Hiring or promoting women solely on the basis of their gender over equally or more qualified males.

-- Refusing to hire or firing of persons under 40 years of age in favor of the hiring of persons over 40 years of age
+- Refusing to hire or firing of persons under 40 years of age in favor of the hiring of persons over 40 years of age.

-- Rejecting an applicant for school while admitting a minority applicant solely on the basis of race (courts have stated that race may only be used as a "factor" in educational applicant decisions)
+- Rejecting an applicant for school while admitting a minority applicant solely on the basis of race (courts have stated that race may only be used as a "factor" in educational applicant decisions).

 Reverse Discrimination in Employment: The Law

-- Evidence that plaintiff is a member of a protected class (for example, a member of a certain race, sex, or religion)
+- Evidence that plaintiff is a member of a protected class (for example, a member of a certain race, sex, or religion);

-- Information that supports that the employer discriminates against historically privileged or majority groups;
+- Information that supports that the employer discriminates against historically privileged or majority groups; and

-- Plaintiff performed the job satisfactorily (if part of a promotion decision)
+- Plaintiff performed the job satisfactorily (if part of a promotion decision).

 Reverse Discrimination, Affirmative Action, and the Supreme Court